 Pearl G. Hammond 93 of East Stroudsburg, Pa. passed away on Sunday Oct.
 6, 2019 in the Slatebelt Nursing Home in Bangor, Pa.
 She was the widower of Marvin T. Hammond.
 Born in Ravenna, NE. she was the daughter of George and Lillian (Margritz) DeLong.

-To send flowers in memory of Pearl G. Hammond, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Pearl G. Hammond, please visit our Heartfelt Sympathies Store.

 In her early years she lived in the Nebraska area, leaving school in grade 9 and moving to California with her family to work as itinerant crop pickers.
 As a young teen, Pearl worked in the family restaurant where she met her future husband, a young Marine from her childhood home in Nebraska.
 Traveling through many states, her husband Marvin sold accordions door to door while Pearl taught beginner accordion lessons.
 In 1970 the couple returned to their beloved Nebraska where Pearl became a teacher of life skills to the mentally challenged.
 In 1990 she moved to East Stroudsburg to be near three of her children.